-One of the best places to go on holiday in England when the weather is nice is Cambridge and I definitely recommend getting out on the River Cam in a boat.
+One of the best places to go on holiday in England when the weather is nice is Cambridge, and I definitely recommend getting out on the River Cam in a boat.
 In Cambridge, the most popular type of boat is a punt.

 Punts are square-ended boats with flat bottoms similar to a gondola and are usually propelled with a long pole.

 You can rent a punt by the hour and do the punting yourself or, if you are looking to relax and enjoy the scenery, you may prefer to hire someone to do the punting for you.
-Punting is not as easy as it looks – if you are not careful you can fall into the water – but it is a lot of fun.
+Punting is not as easy as it looks – if you are not careful, you can fall into the water – but it is a lot of fun.
 You may also bump into other punts, especially on a busy day.

 Punting on the Cam is a great way to see a bit of Cambridge.
-You will pass by some of the famous Colleges, admire the beautiful weeping willows, and duck under beautiful bridges.
+You will pass by some famous Colleges, admire the beautiful weeping willows, and duck under beautiful bridges.
 I’ve heard several stories about how the Bridge of Sighs got its name, but I believe it was because Queen Victoria thought it looked like the one in Venice.
-This is testament to the fact that Cambridge is one of the most pretty places in England!
+This is a testament to the fact that Cambridge is one of the most pretty places in England!
 Punting in Cambridge is definitely a unique experience you will remember forever.

 Cambridge is located about 50 miles north of London.
 You can easily do a day trip as it takes about an hour to travel from London to Cambridge by train.